raj3k/webscraper/README.md

 ## Introduction

 This tool is a website word frequency analyzer built using Go (Golang).
 It leverages goroutines, channels, and the standard Go library to combine text from multiple websites and generate a list of the most frequently appearing words.
 I followed tasks listed in [Projects](https://github.com/users/raj3k/projects/5) while building this tool.
+Two methods were used to scrape website contents:
+- https://github.com/raj3k/webscraper/blob/main/internal/parse/parse.go - method from soup package
+- https://github.com/raj3k/webscraper/blob/main/internal/tokenizer/tokenizer.go - used html/tokenizer accordaning to requirements

 ## Features